 Because you'll be primarily accessing the library remotely, it's important that you memorize your eID and password.
 You will be asked to sign in with these credentials when accessing VCU Libraries resources off-campus, so don't forget them.
 If you ever have issues with your eID, you can try troubleshooting yourself by using the eID Password Self-service Reset Tool or contacting Technology Services at (804) 828-2227.

 What is primary literature?

 Secondary (review) articles summarize other people's primary literature articles.
 These are a good place to start to understand a topic, however.
 Examples are the Annual Reviews series, many books in the sciences, or any quality article that has the word "review" in the title.

 Newspaper articles, Newsweek, etc. are NOT primary literature.
 News articles however help identify current issues or organizations that can be followed up in other sources.

 Natural History and Smithsonian are popular literature, not peer-reviewed, and are partly review and partly news, and scientific in scope.

-To search for primary literature through VCU Libraries, start at http://www.library.vcu.edu/tml.
-PubMed and Web of Science are linked on the front page, and are two good places to start your search for primary literature.
+To search for primary literature through VCU Libraries, start at the Tompkins-McCaw Library for the Health Sciences website.
+PubMed and Web of Science are linked on the front page and are two good places to start your search for primary literature.
 Other databases can be found by following the Databases A-Z link.
 If you have a specific journal in mind, use the Journal Finder to search for the title.